Controlling Weight Loss

 Tumor-induced weight loss, also

-known as cancer cachexia, is a complex problem that affects the way calories
+known as cancer cachexia, is a complex problem.
+It affects the way the body uses calories

 body to burn more calories than usual, break down muscle protein and decrease appetite.
 If a person is consuming regular meals and snacks but is losing weight, they may be experiencing cancer cachexia.

 Most pancreatic tumors release

 compounds called cytokines into the blood.
 These cytokines change

 the body’s use of nutrients (proteins, carbohydrates and fats).

 In addition, cytokines cause the body to burn calories faster than they

 are replaced.
 In addition, appetite is suppressed causing the patient to decrease food intake.
 This process leads to thinner bodies, smaller muscles

 and fatigue.
 Weight loss and malnutrition can have a significant

 impact on quality of life, daily functioning, response to treatment, length